Squared Dehn twists and deformed symplectic invariants: Conventions

 \section{Conventions}

-{ \begin{itemize} \item By default we assume Lagrangians are embedded, with interior disjoint from the boundary of the ambient symplectic manifold. \item Unless stated otherwise, we will assume our symplectic manifolds have trivial first Chern class and our Lagrangians are equipped with gradings. \item In the general context of undeformed symplectic invariants, we work over an arbitrary field $\field$. \item In the context of twisted invariants as in \S\ref{sec:turning on a B-field}, we work over a field $\K$ equipped with an injective group homomorphism $\R \rightarrow \K^*$.
-When applying the Picard--Lefschetz techniques in \S\ref{subsec:a picard--lefschetz}, we further assume that $\K$ is not of characteristic two (this is inherited from \cite{seidelbook}). \item In context of bulk deformed invariants as in \S\ref{sec:bulk deformations}, we work over a graded ring $\KL$ of the form $\KL = \KL_0[\hbar,\hbar^{-1}]$, where $\KL_0$ is a field of characteristic zero and $\hbar$ is a formal variable of degree $2-l$. \end{itemize} }
+{ \begin{itemize} \item By default we assume Lagrangians are embedded, with interior disjoint from the boundary of the ambient symplectic manifold. \item Unless stated otherwise, we will assume our symplectic manifolds have trivial first Chern class. \item In the general context of undeformed symplectic invariants, we work over an arbitrary field $\field$. \item In the context of twisted invariants as in \S\ref{sec:turning on a B-field}, we work over a field $\K$ equipped with an injective group homomorphism $\R \rightarrow \K^*$.
+When applying the Picard--Lefschetz techniques in \S\ref{subsec:a picard--lefschetz}, we further assume that $\K$ is not of characteristic two (this is inherited from \cite{seidelbook}). \item In context of bulk deformed invariants by a cycle of even codimension $l$ as in \S\ref{sec:bulk deformations}, we work over a graded ring $\KL$ of the form $\KL = \KL_0[\hbar,\hbar^{-1}]$, where $\KL_0$ is a field of characteristic zero and $\hbar$ is a formal variable of degree $2-l$.